CSRAMS/WCPCI/src/run/RUNNER.md

 > Currently the process isolation is not fully implemented, we're still
 > working on getting everything setup so this section will update in the future.

 This is the most complex part of this entire module, and is the most important part of the entire system.
-We're running **completely untrustable** user code, and we must ensure that it can't do anything malicious.
+We're running **completely un-trustable** user code, and we must ensure that it can't do anything malicious.
 Many of the complexities of the rest of the run system are due to this isolation.

 We utilize various security features of the Linux kernel to achieve this, we make many specific syscalls to setup the container and therefore this will only work on Linux.
 Specifically we also only support seccomp filtering on x86_64 and aaarch64 as of now.